Read OB-GYN case studies and earn CME.Browse Courses

 The first documented assessment of the patient in the ED revealed a temperature of 97.9 degrees; pulse 53; respirations 20; blood pressure 147/77 mm Hg; oxygen saturation 97%.

 A 42-year-old woman came to see her obstetrician-gynecologist (Ob-Gyn A) on January 10 with abnormal uterine bleeding and abdominal and pelvic pain.
 She had been a patient of Ob-Gyn A for nine years.

 A 35-year-old woman went to an obstetrics/gynecology practice for confirmation of pregnancy and prenatal care.
 She had a history of three prior pregnancies, with two ending in miscarriage.

 Failure to properly interpret BRCA test results; Law requires Texas physicians to query PMP before prescribing opioids and other drugs

 A 42-year-old woman was receiving care from Ob-gyn A for her third pregnancy.
-The patient’s second child had been delivered by Ob-gyn A nine years earlier.

 A 28-year-old pregnant woman came to an obstetrics clinic for prenatal care.
 Routine labs and sonogram were performed.
-The sonogram images were unclear, but showed the possibility of twins.

 Failure to recognize symptoms of ureteral injury; Guidelines for the release of medical records